Sebastian-Ayala36/Shopping-Cart/README.md

 ## Description
 React Project for interaction with Strapi databases

+## Installation
+Download the files within this repo and open the index.html file with Live Server or npm http-server

 ## Roadmap
 Improving the interface in order to make it more user-friendly.
 Additional to this, interaction with additional databases in order to add versatility to the project